sirajghassel/RoboBrain2.0/README.md

 <img src="./assets/logo_flageval.png" width="300"/>
 </div>

-We adopted the flexible evaluation framework [FlagEvalMM](https://github.com/flageval-baai/FlagEvalMM) developed by the ***FlagEval team of BAAI*** for Comprehensive Multimodal Model Evaluation.
+We adopted the flexible evaluation framework [FlagEvalMM](https://github.com/flageval-baai/FlagEvalMM) developed by the ***FlagEval team of BAAI*** for comprehensive multimodal model evaluation.
 The evaluation can be launched in the following steps:

 **Step 1:**
 Refer to the instructions at [FlagEvalMM](https://github.com/flageval-baai/FlagEvalMM) for installation, configuration, and data preparation.